mariamzhamakochyan/Linux-Emulator/README.md

 - `echo <message>`: Print a message to the terminal.
 - `clear`: Clear the terminal screen.
 - `exam`: Enter exam mode to take a test.

-## Contributing

-Contributions to the terminal emulator project are welcome!
-If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.